How Can I Get More From My Signal Booster?

 Cell phone signals are measured in dB (decibels).
 They're AM/FM radio waves, the kind that are great at traveling long distances but are easily interrupted and lead to spotty service.
-That's when a cell phone signal booster comes in handy.
+That's when a cell phone signal booster, also known as a signal repeater, comes in handy.

 All cellular devices operate within this standard:-50 dB to -120 dB frequency.